Adeel Chaudhry

 Adeel Chaudhry is a Pakistani-Canadian actor and singer-songwriter.
 He has worked in Hindi and Urdu films and television.

-Apart from acting, Adeel has also released two studio albums.
+Adeel has also released two studio albums.

 Career

 Model

 Adeel began his career as a model, featuring in television commercials for Pepsi in India.
 In 2015, he appeared in a television commercial with Shah Rukh Khan for the tobacco brand Pan Parag.

 Actor

 Following a theater play called Kukar, Adeel made his debut as a television actor by appearing in the Pakistani serial Yeh Zindagi Hai in 2008.

 In 2014, Adeel appeared in the Bollywood horror film Bhaangarh, which was released on 5 September 2014.
 He appeared in the romantic-musical film Rhythm (2016), his proper Bollywood debut.
-The dapper hero starred alongside Komal Aziz in Bharosa Pyar Tera.
-The serial became a highly rated drama during its run in 2019.
+The dapper hero starred alongside Komal Aziz in Pakistani drama series Bharosa Pyar Tera, which became a highly rated drama during its run in 2019.

 Musician

 in 2008, he signed to Tips Industries Limited.
 Adeel also sang Move Your Body for the 2008 Bollywood film Kismat Konnection, which won the MTV Popular Choice Award.

 He released his debut album Koi Chehra in 2009 under Tips.
 He released his second album Raat Ruk Jaa in 2013.